 Computer forensic analysis is exacting work requiring specialized knowledge, specialized tools, patience, tenacity, restraint, insight and no small measure of investigative talent.
-Analysts tend to come from the ranks of cops or geeks (or geeky cops); but neither a working knowledge of forensic procedures nor an intimate acquaintance with computers will alone suffice to qualify one as a computer forensic specialist.
+Analysts tend to come from the ranks of law enforcement or the military; but neither a working knowledge of forensic procedures nor an intimate acquaintance with computers alone suffice to qualify one as a computer forensic specialist.
 A competent forensic analyst needs both skill sets.
 That is, of course, a prelude to saying, "it's expensive."